NETWORKING EVENT #6

 We promise a diverse participation promises a rich program featuring a variety of stimulating speakers, compelling ideas, and a diverse array of participants.
 Seize this chance to connect with a network of researchers delving into similar fields from across Europe.

 Register now for this international networking event and enhance your chances of successful participation in Horizon Europe calls.
 Join us in shaping the future through digitalizing the past.
-Register today!
+Don’t miss out—register today!

 Event Details